Bohdan100/phonebook-api/README.md

     1. Create a new user with a password:
        ```sql
-       CREATE USER admin WITH PASSWORD 'secret1234';
+       CREATE USER IF NOT EXISTS admin WITH PASSWORD 'secret1234';
        ```

-    2. Create a new database:
+    2. Create a new database and
+       assign ownership of the database to the new user:
        ```sql
-       CREATE DATABASE phonebook;
-       ```

-    3. Assign ownership of the database to the new user:
-       ```sql
-       ALTER DATABASE phonebook OWNER TO admin;
+       CREATE DATABASE phonebook ENCODING 'UTF8' OWNER admin;
-       ```

-    4. Connect to the newly created database:
-       ```sql
-       \c phonebook
-       ```

-    5. Grant schema usage and creation privileges to the user:
-       ```sql
-       GRANT USAGE ON SCHEMA public TO admin;
-       GRANT CREATE ON SCHEMA public TO admin;
-       ```

-    6. Grant all privileges on tables and sequences in the schema:
-       ```sql
-       GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO admin;
-       GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO admin;
-       ```

-    7. Configure default privileges for new tables and sequences:
-       ```sql
-       ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO admin;
-       ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO admin;
        ```

 3. **Connect to the Database**